tanjeffreyz/deep-residual-learning/README.md

     <img src="results/plain_vs_residual_table.png" align="top"/>
 </div>

 Both residual networks clearly outperform the plain baseline, which confirms the findings in [1].
+Option B outperforms Option A by a small margin, which [1] reasons to be because "the zero-padded dimensions in A indeed have no residual learning".

 ### Increasing Depth
 ![](results/side_by_side.png)

+To show the effects of residual shortcuts on increasingly deeper networks, plain networks are compared to their residual counterparts.
+The residual networks use Option A, which means they have exactly the same number of weights as their plain counterparts.

+Clearly, the accuracy of the plain networks suffer from increased depth, whereas the residual networks only become more accurate.

 ## Notes
 ### Anatomy of a Residual Block